hansroland/reflex-dom-inbits/tutorial.md

 Look at the last two lines in the file *src/textinput03.hs*:

-* *evText* is the event that carries the contents of the TextInput as payload
+* *evText* is the event that carries the contents of the TextInput as payload.
 * With the function *holdDyn* we create a Dynamic.
 Its value changes on each click on the button.